actions/stale/README.md

 Default value: unset

-#### exempt-assignees
+#### exempt-issue-assignees

-An allow-list of assignee(s) to only process the issues or the pull requests that does not contain one of these assignee(s).
+An allow-list of assignee(s) to only process the issues that does not contain one of these assignee(s).
 It can be a comma separated list of assignees (e.g: `marco,polo`).

 If unset (or an empty string), this option will not alter the stale workflow.

 Default value: unset

-#### exempt-issue-assignees

-Override [exempt-assignees](#exempt-assignees) but only to process the issues that does not contain one of these assignee(s).

-Default value: unset

 #### exempt-pr-assignees

-Override [exempt-assignees](#exempt-assignees) but only to process the pull requests that does not contain one of these assignee(s).
+An allow-list of assignee(s) to only process the pull requests that does not contain one of these assignee(s).
+It can be a comma separated list of assignees (e.g: `marco,polo`).

+If unset (or an empty string), this option will not alter the stale workflow.

 Default value: unset